StevenBlack/rhosts/README.md

 ## Vision for this project

-This is a **full-featured swiss-knife** for assessing and working with amalgamated hosts files.
+This is to be a **full-featured swiss-knife** for assessing and working with amalgamated hosts files.

 ![MissionVsVision](https://user-images.githubusercontent.com/80144/158078813-87141f60-a03f-4367-a8c1-3d8da68de45e.gif)